-Do you suffer from tennis elbow in Red Hook?
+Do you suffer from tennis elbow in Red Hook NY?
 The term tennis elbow has developed the misconception that the condition only affects athletes who participate in racquet sports.
-In reality, tennis elbow affects approximately 5% of individuals who play tennis, and is more commonly associated with occupations or hobbies that involve repetitive motion of the forearm and wrist.
-In fact, tennis elbow is a specific term that describes people who experience chronic and repeated episodes of pain that is isolated primarily to the top of the forearm and outside of the elbow.
+In reality, tennis elbow affects approximately 5% of individuals who play tennis and is more commonly associated with occupations or hobbies that involve repetitive motion of the forearm and wrist.
+In fact, tennis elbow is a specific term that describes people who experience chronic and repeated episodes of pain that are isolated primarily to the top of the forearm and outside of the elbow.

 Tennis Elbow in Red Hook NY

 As is true with many conditions, certain people in various occupations are more susceptible to developing the symptoms.
 For example; people who are actively involved in fishing, butchering, long-term computer use, plumbing, repeated screwdriver use, waiting, guitar playing, painting, and carpentry have been all shown to develop this ailment.
 Tennis elbow can affect anyone but has been found to occur more frequently in people who suddenly begin tasks that involve using muscle groups that they are not accustomed to using.
 There also seems to be a higher rate of occurrence in people aged 30-50 years old.